SoulNikhar/aiassignment_q_ans/README.md

 - **Arts(Course):** The course is an arts course.

-Now, let's use resolution to find out what courses Ram would like:

 ![q21](https://github.com/SoulNikhar/aiassignment_q_ans/assets/111144948/f273a49a-7631-44c7-9777-f9baf08fc8b3)

-Therefore, based on the given facts and resolution, we can conclude that Ram would like the Arts course AR04.

 Q 22 .Briefly explain  about semantic network  with its advantages and  disadvantages .
 Construct a semantic  net representation for the following